 We normally start your claim from the Monday after you first made contact with us or the Department for Work and Pensions (DWP), but only if you complete the claim process within one month.
 If you don't complete the claim process within one month, your claim will usually start from the Monday after we receive your completed claim.

 It is therefore very important that you complete the intention to claim form as soon as you want to claim and that you attend your chosen appointment.

 Can you start my claim from an earlier date?

 We cannot usually start your claim any sooner.
-However, in certain circumstances, we may be able to backdate your claim for up to a maximum of one month.
-To be considered for this you must:
+However, in certain circumstances, we may be able to backdate your claim for up to a maximum of one month from the date of your request.
+To be considered for this, you must:

 - make a request for backdating in writing